The Oracle of Omaha: A Strategy Derived From Warren Buffett by Robert Hagstrom

 30 Stocks From the Buffett Strategy

-While some critics feel that Buffett’s strategy cannot be duplicated, Robert Hagstrom disagrees.
-He has authored a number of popular books that highlight Buffett’s core investment principles.
+While some critics feel that Buffett’s strategy cannot be duplicated, Hagstrom disagrees.
+He has authored several popular books that highlight Buffett’s core investment principles.
 In “The Essential Buffett: Timeless Principles for the New Economy,” Hagstrom argues that it is possible to duplicate Buffett’s approach within your personal area of expertise.
 He presents the approach through an accessible series of questions that should be explored with any potential investment.
 The approach demands that you:

 Developing the Approach

 Buffett feels that speculators are primarily concerned with a company’s stock price, while investors first focus on how the business is doing.
 Buffett is a firm believer that knowledge helps to increase investment return and reduce risk.

 It is also important to keep one’s emotions in check.
 We should not let our emotions override our good judgment.
 Every person must take their own psychology into account.
 Some losses are inevitable when it comes to investing, so if you cannot emotionally handle the volatility, then you should consider a more conservative investing style.

 Hagstrom identifies 12 basic Buffett principles that a company should possess to be considered for purchase.
 Not all of Buffett’s purchases displayed all these tenets, but as a group the principles help to establish a reasonable approach to selecting stocks.
 The tenets cover both qualitative and quantitative business elements.
 These are used to create the Buffett Hagstrom screen.

 Buffett’s Business Tenets